• +1-800-513-5423

 Ways to finance treatment for cocaine addiction

 Location and length of stay will be a huge difference in cost, as more desirable locations will demand more money for those seeking treatment at their centers.
 See costs of treatment.
-The length of stay at drug rehab is determined by the need of the client and the length it takes to get through the program.
+The length of stay at drug rehab is determined by the needs of the client and the length it takes to get through the program.

 Financing for the treatment of cocaine addiction can be handled in a few different ways depending on the individualized resources that they have available.
 Most inpatient treatment programs will accept most insurance carriers.
 Co-payments usually will apply to any treatment received, if the deductible has not been met.
 Give us a call and we can see if you have benefits that you can utilize to cover the costs associated with receiving treatment for cocaine addiction.
 Some programs can offer sliding fee scales for people who have little or no means to cover the costs of treatment.